srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 ## 4. Structure of the Source files of GrayC (fuzzer part)

-This folder contains the code (tool), corpus (data), and seeds for randomisatin (seeds).
+This folder contains the code (tool), corpus (data), and seeds for randomisation (seeds).
-The folder tool, contains include library for GrayC (llvm-fuzzer-includes/), and the sourc files of GrayC (mutator_zips-v4) and GrayC conservative (mutator_zips-v6).
+The folder <tool> contains include folder for GrayC (llvm-fuzzer-includes/), and the source files of GrayC (mutator_zips-v4) and GrayC conservative (mutator_zips-v6).

-The full structure is:
+The full structure:
 ```
 .
 └── fuzzer/
     ├── data/
-    │   ├── setA-Controlle-experiments-data-12-Nov-21
+    │   ├── setA-Controlled-experiments-data-12-Nov-21
     │   ├── setA
     │   └── setB
     ├── seeds